 The following are site-specific safety rules, which require the adherence by all project contractors' employees, subcontractors and site visitors.
 Failure to comply with these rules will result in disciplinary action.
-This Document serve an Injury and Illness Prevention Plan.(IIPP).
-This document meets or exceeds the California IIPP requirements.
+This Document serves as an Injury and Illness Prevention Plan (IIPP), and meets or exceeds the California IIPP requirements.